Mercateo/rest-schemagen/README.md

 The context and the parameter, which is build by context.builderFor() are still connected.

 # Plugins
-There are three possibilities to customize the way the schema generation works.
+There are four possibilities to customize the way the schema generation works.
 All of them are located in the plugin package.

 ### Determine if a link should be made from a method
 You should bring you own implementation of the MethodCheckerForLink interface and bind it with your own factory.
 A common use-case would be if you want to check security roles.
 The implementation can be found in the plugin package.

+### Determine if targetSchema should be present in the schema
+You should bring you own implementation of the TargetSchemaEnablerForLink interface and bind it with your own factory.
+The default implementation always adds the target schema to the link.

 ### Determine if a field should be included in the schema
 You should bring you own implementation of the FieldCheckerForSchema interface and bind it with your own factory.
 A common use-case is included in the package.
 There, you do the filtering with jackson's JsonView annotation.
 In the future, we plan to do the filtering based on the roles of a user.
 This feature depends on https://java.net/jira/browse/JERSEY-2998.